PennLINC/babs/docs/source/preparation_config_yaml_file.rst

     * Yes, BABS assumes all BIDS Apps use Templateflow and will always handle its environment variable if environment variable ``$TEMPLATEFLOW_HOME`` exists.
-    * For BIDS Apps that truely depend on Templateflow (e.g., fMRIPrep, QSIPrep, XCP-D), please make sure you have Templateflow installed and export environment variable ``$TEMPLATEFLOW_HOME``.
+    * For BIDS Apps that truly depend on Templateflow (e.g., fMRIPrep, QSIPrep, XCP-D), please make sure you have Templateflow installed and export environment variable ``$TEMPLATEFLOW_HOME``.
     * Example generated commands by BABS